fenago/puppet-course/quickstart/md/Lab_4.md

 `file` resource uses the
 `notify` attribute to tell the service its config file has changed, a common pattern which we looked at in Lab 2, Puppet\'s default behavior is to stop the service, then start it again.
-This usually works, but many services implement a `restart` command in their management scripts.
-If this is available, it\'s usually a good idea to use it: it may be faster or safer than stopping and starting the service.
-Some services take a while to shut down properly when stopped, for example, and Puppet may not wait long enough before trying to restart them, so that you end up with the service not running at all.

 If you specify `hasrestart => true` for a service, then Puppet will try to send a `restart` command to it, using whatever